 There are endless activities to get out and explore in Alaska.
 These can range from free to thousands of dollars.

-With an estimated 100,000 glaciers (only 616 have actual names) around the state you have endless opportunity to get out and enjoy at least one!
+With an estimated 100,000 glaciers (only 616 have actual names) around the state, you have endless opportunities to get out and enjoy at least one.
 Alaska has a number of easily accessed glaciers that you can almost drive a car right up to view.
 Check out this list of Alaska’s roadside glaciers.

 Watching the northern lights dance is always free, unless of course you opt to take an aurora tour, and remember that this is no guarantee you will actually see them.
-Aurora is difficult to predict and weather needs to be clear to see them.
+Aurora is difficult to predict and the weather needs to be clear to see them.

 Numerous backcountry operators around Alaska can take you out on skiing and snowboarding excursions around the state.
-If you are experienced you can go into the backcountry without a guide at your own risk.
-Having avalanche training is extremely advisable as well as a shovel, probe and beacon and of course knowledge of how to use them.
-Shop for outdoor and ski gear here!
+If you are experienced you can go into the backcountry without a guide, at your own risk.
+Having avalanche training is extremely advisable as well as a shovel, beacon, and probe and of course knowledge of how to use them.
 Always go with others and check avalanche conditions before you go.
+Shop for outdoor and ski gear here.